petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 the main branch of the loop goes straight through the main code.

-This is how you should write any loops where the you need to check the conditin *in the middle* of loop body:
+This is how you should write any loops where the you need to check the condition *in the middle* of loop body:
 ::

     while True: